zenorocha/liferay-learn/docs/dxp/7.x/en/liferay-internals/README.rst

 * Adding a Language
 * Application Lists
 * Control Panel
-* Creating a Widget Template
-* Customizing a Widget with a Widget Template
 * Customizing JSPs
 * Model Listeners
 * Overriding MVC Commands